 Emergency Dentist — Frisco, TX

 If there is one trait that defines dental emergencies, it’s their unpredictability.
-Despite this, our Frisco dental team is prepared to provide emergency care for patients who need treatment now.
+Despite this, our dental team is prepared to provide emergency care for patients who need treatment now.
 It doesn’t matter if you’ve chipped a small portion of your tooth enamel or if you have severe tooth pain, our team has the advanced training necessary to get your oral health back to normal.
-By giving us a call, you can inform us of your needs and discuss your emergency in more detail with the trusted emergency dentist in Frisco, Dr. Caballero.
-Then, we’ll set aside a time for you to come in, ideally for the same day.
-If seeing you the same day isn’t an option, we’ll schedule you for a day and time that meets your schedule.
+When your dental care simply cannot wait, don’t hesitate to call On Point Dentistry right away for emergency dentistry in Frisco!

-Why Choose On Point Dentistry for Emergency Dentistry?
+Why Choose On Point Dentistry for Emergency Dental Care?

 - Comprehensive Dental Care All in One Location